-We follow a strict Schedule 2 checklist to ensure adults working for Benecare and at Madison House meet safer recruitment regulations.
+We follow a strict Schedule 2 checklist to ensure adults working for Benecare and at Mulberry Court meet safer recruitment regulations.

-All managers are trained in Safer Recruitment to ensure that they can identify any gaps within safer recruitment and keep children safe.
+All managers are trained in Safer Recruitment to ensure that they are able to identify any gaps within safer recruitment and keep children safe.